Managing Zoo Licenses

 - Available - the license is not in use.

 - In use - the license is loaned out, or in use.

 - Checked out - the license has been checked out on a semi-permanent basis.

-Critical: if you are upgrading to Rhino 5, you need to keep track of which previous version CD-Key you used to upgrade.
+Critical: if you are upgrading from Rhino 5 to Rhino 6, or from Rhino 4.0 to Rhino 5, you need to keep track of which previous version CD-Key you used to upgrade.
 You can only use each previous version CD-Key once.

 The only piece of information used during license verification is your CD-Key, which is included when you buy Rhino.

 Registration is not required, nor is any personal information.
 No computer-specific information, or information derived from your computer is sent to Robert McNeel & Associates.